 I don’t know how to tell him I’m back on dating apps.
 Due to whatever renewed offense or hurt I feel because of him, I keep angry-swiping, mostly left — no, no, no, god no!, no — and sometimes a desperate swipe right in case someone could meet me for a drink at this very moment.

 Swiping humanity into oblivion, it feels like.
 The thought makes me queasy.

 The dating apps want to make money.
 So if you don’t pay, they withhold most of your appropriate matches.
 Instead you see guys waving a butcher knife, or posing in between two pole dancers, or shirtless, unnaturally-muscled and taking a mirror selfie with a raised toilet seat in the background.
 I’ve never seen such people walk around in real life.
 There must be a tiered selection going on, algorithmically sorting prospects while also sorting you.
 Do you end up risen with the cream or on the scrapey bottom?
-Probably somewhere in the vast middle.
-And why not.
+Would I accept the vast middle?
 Someone’s middle is another person’s cream.

 There are lovely people in the vast middle.
 And they blur into each other.
 Or maybe you don’t really want to be meeting new people but need to physicalize your anger.
 Swiping left isn’t all that different than a video game in which you obliterate digital characters.
-Except it’s representations of real humans that you wipe out of existence, at least on your phone screen, and if you stop to think about it, it doesn’t feel good.
+Except it’s representations of real humans that you wipe out of existence on your phone screen, and if you stop to think about it, it doesn’t feel good.